@Billy-The-Crescent

 Choose "Backbone" to perform least-squares fitting to the protein backbone, and "System" for output.
 Note that simultaneous PBC rewrapping and fitting of the coordinates is mathematically incompatible.
 Should you wish to perform fitting (which is useful for visualization, but not necessary for most analysis routines), carry out these coordinate manipulations separately, as indicated here.

-trace file into pdb
+Transfer the xtc trace file into pdb file for visualization.

 gmx trjconv -s HisGcomplex-md_10ns.gro -f HisGcomplex-md_10ns_fit.xtc -n index.ndx -o HisGcomplex_ADN-md_10ns_movie_fit.pdb